-Morningstar's Guide to Market Volatility
+Morningstar's Guide to Market Uncertainty

-For investors of all stripes, we offer our best ideas on how to take control of your portfolio in turbulent times.
+Here's how to take control of your portfolio in turbulent times.

 In fact, Morningstar's director of personal finance Christine Benz suggests that investors who are nearing or in retirement should use market volatility as an impetus to re-examine their portfolios.
 No, she doesn't advise that everyone move entirely to cash.
 But she does suggest that retirees and the near-retired check up on their asset allocations and consider their withdrawal rates, among other things.